Fundraising ideas

 Commitment level: Sky-high

-Quick summary: Take on a challenge to thrill you, and will also inspire people to sponsor you - a skydive, bungee jump, wing walk, or fire walk.
-You don’t need any previous experience.
+Quick summary: Take on a challenge to thrill you, and will also inspire people to sponsor you - a skydive, bungee jump or wing walk.
+No previous experience required.

 Bonus options: Could you take on more than one challenge?
 What about a challenge that feels extra-difficult - like a bungee jump or wing walk if you’re afraid of heights?
 You’ll have double the sense of achievement, and hopefully, people will be more generous with sponsorship too.